Skip to content

 2. 02

-The goal was that any customer could get the garment's essential information — description, colour, size and price — from their own phone, while looking at it, without having to ask for assistance.
+The goal was that any customer could get the garment's essential information—description, color, size and price—from their own phone, while looking at it, without having to ask for assistance.

 3. 03